YvesW/random-event-hider/README.md

 *It is recommended to disable "Random Events" and "Hide Attackers" in the default Entity Hider plugin if you wish specific random events to be visible.*

 **This plugin adds the following features:**
-- Hide your own or others' random events on a per event and per interaction basis.
+- Hide your own or others' random events on a per event and per interaction basis, including the Strange Plant.
 Don't miss out on your own Lamps, Books of knowledge and Stale baguettes!
-- Mute sounds made by random events, such as Evil Bob's meow/hiss, the Drunken Dwarf and the Frogs.
+- Mute sounds made by random events, such as Evil Bob's meow/hiss, the Drunken Dwarf, and the Frogs.
-- Hide the 'Poof' smoke animation that random events make.
+- Hide the 'Poof' smoke animation created by random events.
+- Hide others' messengers (Regicide, The Frozen Door, and Into the Tombs).

 As can be seen in the example config below, this plugin allows for more customizability than the default Entity Hider plugin.<br>
 For example, hiding all random events except your own Genie, Quiz Master, Sandwich Lady and Surprise Exam: